Adult & Child Mental Health Center, Inc. Notice of Privacy practices

 - to notify a person who may have been exposed to a communicable disease or may be at risk for contracting or spreading a communicable disease or condition;

 - to notify the appropriate government authority if we believe a client has been the victim of abuse, neglect or domestic violence;

 - to notify people of recalls of products they may be using;

 - to report reactions to medications or problems with products;

 - to report births and deaths.

-activities include, for example, audits, investigations, inspections, and licensure.
-These activities are necessary for the government to monitor the health care system,
+include, for example, audits, investigations, inspections, and licensure.
+These activities are necessary for the government to monitor the health care system, government programs, and

 Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we will disclose protected health information about you when properly ordered to do so by a court.